01. History of Asbestos Use

 Advance Auto Parts sold multiple asbestos-containing products.
 Many of these products were used by automotive professionals, exposing these workers to the fibers.

-The company is often named in claims alleging asbestos exposure by mechanics, drivers and maintenance workers.
+The company is often named in asbestos exposure claims by mechanics, drivers and maintenance workers.
 Many of these claims are ongoing.

 In 2017, Terry Boutin filed a claim against Advance Auto Parts and other companies.
 In his case, Boutin stated he was exposed to asbestos from 1973 to 2014.
 Boutin was a driver and mechanic during this time.